DashingNights/banana/README.md

 # Banana Project

 This is a one-page documentation for the Banana Project.
+This project is primarily made for the HKUGACollege student-ran 'College Insider'.
+Please edit to fit usage purposes when forked.

 ## Overview